python/mypy/docs/source/common_issues.rst

    results: 'Queue[int]' = Queue()  # OK

-But while using :py:data:`~typing.TypeVar`, observe here that it requires parameters while using it as a type.
-And if we implement it in above way it will give error as shown in below example.
+If you use a type variable in the type alias that is used as a base class and implement it in above way, it will give error.
+Note that type arguments are only required when using `--disallow-any-generics` (or `--strict`).
+However, this will still be a problem even if these options aren't enabled, since we want to make the subclass generic (otherwise it would be pretty pointless to use a type variable), and this would result in a runtime error without the suggested trick.

 .. code-block:: python